Aens/Gw2RaidExplorer/README.md

 * Redesign: The "you can download a new version" message has been replaced by a prompt to directly download new versions, so you don't have to enter the website anymore
-(you still need to install it replacing the old files, though).
+(you still need to uninstall the old version and install the new one, though).
 * Redesign: I didn't like how the sections were made.
 It was confusing to know from which raid is a skin/mini.
 Now that's not an issue anymore.
 * Fixed: A bug that prevented the program to opening if it couldn't reach this